Team-G4/base-g4/README.md

 * "it's very wet" - sci
 * "can't you do translate: ctx.translate" - yay
 * "NODE_MODUUUULEEES" - di its hevin
+* "GitHub Pages successfully built your site. on master" - bitbucket

 ## Discord Links Hall of Fame